 There isn’t a “cure” for high testosterone, it is caused by an increase in androgens in the female body.
 However, there are steps you can take to reduce androgens, and therefore also decrease testosterone.

 Too many options?
-Start with this DIM supplement, and start the diet guide below!
+Start with an at-home testosterone test to know what your hormones are doing, and start the diet guide below!

 I started with the diet and supplements first and then built up the lifestyle habits to keep my free testosterone at bay.
 Once you can get a hold on it, then you may not need to keep taking supplements to lower androgens but they definitely help.

-If you notice an increase in acne, body hair, and other problems we don’t want as females, it could be caused by hyperandrogenism (high amount of androgens in the body).
+If you notice an increase in acne, body hair, and other problems we don’t want as females, it could be caused by hyperandrogenism (a high amount of androgens in the body).

 What are Androgens?